bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 And so you get less savings, but the advantage really now is that half aggregation is non-interactive.
 And it's actually a public operation.
-It really means like I have two Schnorr signatures or ten or whatever, I know nothing about the secret keys of those Schnorr signatures.
+It really means: I have two Schnorr signatures or ten or whatever, I know nothing about the secret keys of those Schnorr signatures.
 So these are not signatures that I have generated.

 Speaker 0: 00:36:10